Nissan Cedric: H31 Series

-Cedric Special 50
+Cedric Special H50

 The Cedric Special was produced between 1963 and 1965 as competition to the Toyota Crown, Isuzu Bellel, Mitsubishi Debonair and Prince Gloria.
-Production began in time for the 1964 Summer Olympics held in Tokyo in October 1964.
+The Cedric Custom was used as a torch carrier for the 1964 Summer Olympics, held in Tokyo in October 1964.

-It was a long-wheelbase version of the H31 series Cedric Custom, lengthened 145 mm to fit the 118 hp 2.8-litre K-Series straight-six engine (an H engine with two extra cylinders).
+This was a long-wheelbase version of the H31 series Cedric Custom, lengthened 145 mm to fit the 118 hp 2.8-litre K-Series straight-six engine (an H engine with two extra cylinders).
 The grille is different from the one on the 31 series; it features a badge that said "Cedric Special", and the Cedric Star emblem.
 The side badges said "Cedric" and "Special".
 On the trunk lid (on the left side) is a "2800" badge, on the right side is a "Cedric Special" badge.
 The gold trim pieces on the hood were longer, and there was wheel arch and sill trim that was unique to the Cedric Special.
 The front bumper design is also different, with a raised section in the middle above the license plate.
 Due to the larger 2.8 L engine used in the Cedric Special, Japanese buyers are liable for a higher annual road tax which added to its exclusivity.

 The interior was slightly more luxurious than the Custom.
 The only component that was identical to the Custom were the tail lights.
 The Mark I Special was produced in 1963, and was replaced by the Mark II in 1964.
 The Mark II was mostly the same as the Mark I except for a redesigned dashboard, new grille design (gold Cedric Star emblem and separate gold letters spelling "Special"), and rectangular reflectors below the tail lights (replacing the round reflectors used on the Mark I).
 An automatic transmission, the Borg-Warner 35, became available starting with the Mark II.
 The Mark II was produced in 1963 and 1964, and was replaced by the Mark III Special in 1964.
 The Mark III featured a new grille and tail lights from the 1965 31 Series Cedric.
 The Mark III Cedric Special was replaced by the Nissan President in 1965.

-Second generation 130
+Second generation (130; 1965)

 Produced from 1965 through 1971, the P130 Cedric had Pininfarina bodywork and several new engine options on an all-new dedicated platform.
 Nissan's first OHC engine, the L20, was introduced in this generation Cedric.
 The modernized appearance was influenced by other Japanese luxury sedans of the period that introduced sleek, squared, and angular sedans, like the 1962 Toyota Crown and the 1964 Mitsubishi Debonair.
-Its appearance was not shared with the flagship luxury sedan Nissan President and this generation of Cedric was now only available at "Nissan Bluebird Stores" when the President became the flagship at "Nissan Motor Stores".
+Its appearance was not shared with the executive limousine flagship Nissan President and this generation of Cedric were both available at "Nissan Stores".

 In August 1966, Nissan Motor Company and Prince Motor Company merged.
 Starting in 1967, the Cedric was sold in various export markets, as the Datsun 2000/2300/2400 rather than "Nissan Cedric".